polkadot-api/polkadot-api/packages/substrate-client/README.md

 The JSON-RPC Spec for chainHead specifies that these functions return an `operationId`, and that the resolved response for the call will come through the `chainHead_unstable_follow` subscription, linking it through this `operationId`.

-**`substrate-client`'s chainHead is an abstraction over this**: The events emitted through the `client.chainHead()` call are only the ones initiated from the JSON-RPC Server.
-Any event generated from one of the `chainHead`'s handle calls, will instead be emitted through the promise returned by them.
+**`substrate-client`'s chainHead is an abstraction over this**: The events emitted through the `client.chainHead()` callback are only the ones initiated from the JSON-RPC Server.
+The promise returned by any of the `chainHead`'s handle functions will resolve with the respective event.

 ```ts
 const chainHead = client.chainHead(